-These vegan gluten free brownies have the perfect flavor and texture.
-They are rich yet healthy without any added oil, and they are dense and fudgy and very, very chocolate-y.
+These vegan gluten free brownies are rich yet healthy without any added oil, and they are dense and fudgy and very, very chocolate-y.
 Cherries are baked in to add more complexity and deliciousness.
 These are also soy-free.

 I love brownies, who doesn't, and I especially love my no-added-oil vegan brownies that so many of you have made too.
 But because I'm trying to add more gluten-free foods to my diet, I thought it was time to come up with a gf version that would be just as good, if not better.

 And that's what I have for you today.
 It really is the best vegan gluten free brownie you'll ever eat -- I daresay even the best brownie you'll ever eat -- and it is so easy to make, you'll want to whip up a batch every day.

 Even better, they are actually good for you.
 They're made with almond flour, have a total of six tablespoons of sweeteners (turbinado sugar + maple syrup.
 You can use both or either), have no added oil, and they have real fruit baked in.